AccelByte/extend-service-extension-csharp/README.md

 ## Additional

 For more details on how to develop a custom service based on this sample app, please refer documentation [here](./docs/0-toc.md).

+## Changelog & Update Notices

+Ensure you're always up-to-date with the latest changes to our application.
+This section is dedicated to highlighting significant updates, including new features and breaking changes, to advise users on the importance of updating to the latest version.

+### v2024.01 - (Release Date: 2024-01-01) [**BREAKING CHANGE**]

+**Breaking Change & New Feature: `Dynamic Base Path`**

+- We've introduced a **Dynamic Base Path** feature, enabling seamless deployment of the Service Extension into any namespace or environment without requiring image modifications.
+This significant enhancement offers flexibility and efficiency in how services are deployed.
+- **Impact:** This change modifies the deployment and configuration process of the Service Extension.
+If your application utilized the Service Extension sample app before **February 26th, 2024**, updating is essential to maintain functionality and leverage this new capability.
+- **Action Required:** Follow the [migration guide](./docs/migration-guide/migration-v2023.12-to-v2024.01.md) for comprehensive instructions on updating your Service Extension app to utilize the dynamic extension path.
+Updating ensures compatibility and allows you to benefit from enhanced deployment flexibility.

+### v2023.12 - (Release Date: 2023-12-11)

+**New Features:**
+- Initial release
+---